aumpierre-unb/McCabe-Thiele-for-GNU-Octave/README.md

 ### Stages of Equilibrium

-A stage equilibrium is an abstract control volume such that the effluent currents are all in thermodynamic equilibrium.
+An equilibrium stage is an abstract control volume such that the effluent currents are all in thermodynamic equilibrium.
 All multistage operatations are based on the concept of satge of equilibrium.

 ### The Feed Line